russtrUA/currency-bot/README.md

 - `CallbackHandler` utilizes helper methods for updating settings and sending keyboards, promoting code reuse and modularity.
 - By fetching and updating user settings dynamically, the handler ensures that the user's preferences are always considered.
 - By using a `ScheduledExecutorService`, the bot efficiently handles periodic tasks like fetching currency rates and sending notifications without blocking the main thread.
-- Bot delegates specific tasks to specialized classes (`CurrencyRateThread` for rate fetching and `NotificationService` for notifications), enhancing maintainability.
+- The bot delegates specific tasks to specialized classes (`CurrencyRateThread` for rate fetching and `NotificationService` for notifications), enhancing maintainability.
 - The `KeyboardFactory` class provides methods to create various inline keyboards used for user interactions.
 These keyboards are used to navigate settings, choose banks, select currencies, and manage notification settings.

 ## User settings